precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 ## Geometric multiscale mapping

-Geometric multiscale mapping enables the coupling of dimensionally heterogeneous coupling participants.
-This can be helpful if some regions of the domain are of less interest and can therefore be treated with simplified, lower dimensional models.
-One has to differentiate between axial and radial geometric multiscale mapping, i.e. mapping values at an interface boundary surface between two models - therefore coupling to only one point of the 1D participant - for the former, or coupling along an intersection of the models without such an interface boundary surface - therefore coupling to all points of the 1D participant.

-Currently, axial and radial geometric multiscale coupling is only supported in a consistent manner between 1D and 3D participants, but extensions to this are planned for the future.
+Geometric multiscale mapping enables the coupling of dimensionally heterogeneous coupling participants, e.g., a 1D system code with a 3D CFD code.

+We differentiate between _axial_ and _radial_ geometric multiscale mapping:

 <img src="https://user-images.githubusercontent.com/99761626/189532277-e39a1075-c479-4412-8e06-5c5e2ad71642.png" alt="Axial geometric multiscale mapping" width="500"/> <img src="https://user-images.githubusercontent.com/99761626/191258600-84a7de22-b056-4d5c-b01a-85cfae4566ff.png" alt="Comparison axial and radial geometric multiscale mapping" width="500"/>

+In a 1D-3D mapping, axial mapping maps between one point at the boundary of the 1D domain and multiple points at a surface of a 3D domain, while the domains are connected over a main axis.
+Radial mapping maps between multiple (internal) points of the 1D domain and multiple points at a surface of a 3D domain.
+In a 1D-3D domain, the 3D domain can encapsulate the 1D domain, or the 1D domain can be a line on the surface of the 3D domain.
+Currently, axial and radial geometric multiscale coupling is only supported in a consistent manner between 1D and 3D participants and over a circular interface, but extensions to this are planned.

+The concept also extends to 1D-2D, 2D-3D, and further setups, which are not currently supported.

 Potential configurations for the axial and radial geometric multiscale mapping look as follows: